How to minimise regrowth risk in water towers and large reservoirs by mixing optimisation - Part I

 A day in the life of a water tower

 A water tower has a dynamic operation, matched to our daily lives.
-The water height varies throughout a day in predictable patterns.
+The water height varies throughout the day in predictable patterns.
 And yes, weekends and holiday periods obviously look different.
 The water tower we studied was filled during the night.
 Two major consumption periods can be distinguished: 1) waking up and morning activities, 2) coming home and evening activities.

 What are the mixing dynamics inside a water tower throughout the day and week, and is there a way we can minimise the risk on ‘water aging’ by optimising the water tower’s operation and/or design?